-This is where having a snow maintenance strategy can make a huge difference, and part of that is knowing what to expect from winter in Iowa.
-At Earth Development, we rely on the annual Farmers’ Almanac, which provides historically accurate forecasts, to adequately prepare our clients’ properties all year round.
+This is where having a snow maintenance strategy and dedicated, expert snow removal services can make a huge difference, and part of that is knowing what to expect from winter in Iowa.
+So, here are our Iowa winter weather predictions for 2023-2024.

 Always store these in cool places to avoid the absorption of moisture.
 Salt shortages aren't uncommon, so it's best to buy in the summer months when there's still stock.
 When using salt, be sure to carefully follow instructions to not harm plants, pets, and children.

 Account for Any Tripping Hazards

 The second thing to see is tripping hazards that, if covered with snow, will pose a danger to pedestrians.
 Other obstacles like potholes and cracks may be more serious and create long-term risks (when water and snow turn to ice, they expand these fissures).

 Seek Help from a Professional Snow Removal Company